Aliases for COX7A1 Gene

 GeneCards Summary for COX7A1 Gene

-COX7A1 (Cytochrome C Oxidase Subunit VIIa Polypeptide 1 (Muscle)) is a Protein Coding gene.
-Among its related pathways are AMPK Enzyme Complex Pathway and Alzheimers disease.
-GO annotations related to this gene include electron carrier activity and cytochrome-c oxidase activity.
-An important paralog of this gene is COX7A2L.
+COX7A1 (Cytochrome C Oxidase Subunit 7A1) is a Protein Coding gene.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
+Gene Ontology (GO) annotations related to this gene include electron transfer activity and cytochrome-c oxidase activity.
+An important paralog of this gene is COX7A2.